Transporting you back to a Truly Scrumptious Musical…

 …a marvelous magical auto and lots of adventure and a nutty old grandpa and a mean Baron and some funny dances and a couple of [scary] moments..

 with Maltin believing more cynically that the film was;

 ..one big Edsel, with totally forgettable score and some of the shoddiest special effects ever…

-I’d only advise you send your kid out the room for the child catcher’s appearance until the powers that be find every print of this film and replace it with another.
+I’d advise you send your kid out of the room for the child catcher’s appearance until the powers that be find every print of this film and replace it with another.
 Get William Shatner on the case, as according to one site on the internet he destroyed every copy of the Incubus (1966) movie.
-With only one print of the film found years later, if this is true the Shatner’s your man.
-And if this false, try the BBC who appeared to eradicate every appearance of that DJ / Children’s TV presenter on reruns of Top of the Pops (1964-2016).
-There are ways!.
+As only one print of the film found years later if this is true the Shatner’s your man.

 Weeper Rating: 😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 /10

 This post was added to my Cinema Shame posts for 2018.
 Dick Van Dyke also starred in Strong Medicine, Divorce American Style and Columbo.
 Lionel Jeffries starred in Lovejoy.
 Other kids film reviews here include The Sound of Music, The Fox and The Hound, The Slipper and the Rose and International Velvet.